cdk-patterns/serverless/the-simple-webservice/README.md

 This is an example CDK stack to deploy The Simple Webservice stack described by Jeremy Daly here - https://www.jeremydaly.com/serverless-microservice-patterns-for-aws/#simplewebservice

+Most of this code was borrowed from https://www.cdkworkshop.com

 ![Architecture](https://raw.githubusercontent.com/nideveloper/serverless/master/the-simple-webservice/img/arch.png)

 ## Useful commands